Forward Pharma A/S (FWP)'s Financial Results Comparing With Auris Medical Holding Ltd. (NASDAQ:EARS) | New Business Observer

 |-67.65%

-For the past year Forward Pharma A/S had bullish trend while Auris Medical Holding Ltd. had bearish trend.
+For the past year Forward Pharma A/S has 17.95% stronger performance while Auris Medical Holding Ltd. has -67.65% weaker performance.

 Summary

-Forward Pharma A/S beats on 4 of the 6 factors Auris Medical Holding Ltd.
+On 4 of the 6 factors Forward Pharma A/S beats Auris Medical Holding Ltd.

 Auris Medical Holding AG, a clinical-stage biopharmaceutical company, focuses on the development of novel products for the treatment of inner ear disorders.
 Its product candidates include AM-101, which is in phase III clinical development for the treatment of acute inner ear tinnitus; and AM-111 that is in phase III clinical development for the treatment of acute inner ear hearing loss.
 The company is also developing AM-125 for the treatment of vestibular disorders; and other pre-clinical stage products comprising AM-102 and AM-123.
 It has a collaboration and license agreement with Xigen S.A. to develop, manufacture, and commercialize pharmaceutical products, as well as drug delivery devices and formulations for local administration of therapeutic substances to the inner ear for the treatment of ear disorders.
 The company was formerly known as Auris Medical AG and changed its name to Auris Medical Holding AG in April 2014.
 Auris Medical Holding AG was founded in 1998 and is headquartered in Zug, Switzerland.